Rising Mortgage Approvals a Sign of Positive Growth

 Following their latest announcement, it seems that there may be a little longer to wait before these rates begin to recede back to more normal levels.
 However, solace can be taken in the fact that forecasts appear more hopeful for the housing market and wider economy than they did a year ago.

-After announcing the interest rate update, Andrew Bailey, Governor of the Bank of England revealed that they no longer expected the UK to fall into recession and that average energy prices look set to drop by the end of 2023.
+Following the interest rate update, Andrew Bailey, Governor of BoE revealed that they no longer expected the UK to fall into recession, with average energy prices set to drop by the end of 2023

 With this, he also said that inflation is expected to fall in the coming months as the bank works back towards its 2% target.
 That said, there is still a long way to go with the current inflation rate sitting at a cripplingly high 10.1%.